 Giving your child an allowance can provide an excellent education in financial responsibility.
 When children manage a budget, they learn that money is finite, as well as how to spend it wisely and how to save.
 They might even start investing or contributing to charity.

 An allowance also relieves parents from having to say no to constant requests, instead letting their children weigh the pros and cons of each purchase.

-What’s more, childhood is a perfect time to learn from financial mistakes—after all it’s not a catastrophe if your son can’t buy a new football jersey because he overspent at the iTunes store.
+What’s more, childhood is a perfect time to learn from financial mistakes—after all it’s not a catastrophe if your son can’t buy a new football jersey because he overspent buying music online.

 “You expect and even hope the child will make some dumb mistakes with his or her allowance,” says Bret Shroyer, author of Investing in Your 401(k) Kid: From Zero to Little Financial Genius in Five Easy Steps with his wife, Tracie, a parenting coach.
 “Those mistakes cost a lot less when you’re 14 than they do after college, when they’re making decisions that might take years to recover from.”

 There are several variables to consider when setting up an allowance for kids’:

 It’s fine to start when children are young, but not before they have a basic grasp of the value of money and how to save.
 The Shroyers suggest introducing these concepts as early as age 3 by giving your child some petty cash to buy a treat from time to time.
 Once the child starts to understand how money works, typically by age 4 or 5, you can put a small allowance in place.

 The older the child, the more money needed—a dollar a week is fine for a 5-year-old, but it won’t go far for a teen.
 Ask around your neighborhood to see what other parents give, but don’t commit to more than your family can comfortably afford.